Staying fit and healthy is just a walk in the Park!

 Popular self-guided walks

-If you're looking for a scenic or educational walk in Centennial Parklands, we recommend a number of popular routes (you can pick up a map from our Visitor Information Counter or visit our Maps page):
+If you're looking for a scenic or educational walk in Centennial Parklands, we recommend a number of popular routes:

 This trail, located on the northern edge of Duck Pond, uses interpretive signage, sculptures and native garden beds to tell the story of water use in the Parklands.
 The trail also describes the functions of wetland habitats and how we can protect them.

 A leisurely stroll along this trail will take you about 30 minutes.
 You can access the trail from Parkes Drive near the Shelter Pavilion.
 It has disabled access.

 3. Lachlan Swamp Nature TrailLachlan Swamp, one of the most peaceful and historic areas of Centennial Park, is home to a native paperbark forest and swamp vegetation.

 The swamp gives an insight into what the area was like before the Parklands were developed.